hparra/python-notebook-example/README.md

 # python-notebook-example

 Quick example of python/jupyter notebook.
-I also wanted to see difference in Github Enterprise.
+I also wanted to see if there were any differences in Github Enterprise.

 [Main repo on Github](https://github.com/hparra/python-notebook-example/).